awsdocs/aws-storagegateway-user-guide/doc_source/GettingStartedConfigureChap.md

 **To add CHAP credentials**

-1. In the AWS Storage Gateway Console, choose **Volumes** and select the volume for which you want to add CHAP credentials\.
+1. In the Storage Gateway Console, choose **Volumes** and select the volume for which you want to add CHAP credentials\.

 1. For **Actions**, choose **Configure CHAP authentication**\.